 Issue Background Current By-Law Section Proposed Update Issue Background Current By-Law Section 4.
 A minimum 1.2m wide unobstructed pedestrian access shall be provided from the nearest street or lane to the entrance of the unit, where such pedestrian access may include a driveway or portion thereof.
 5. Attached or detached additional residential units shall have a maximum of two (2) bedrooms.
 6. A minimum of one (1) additional parking space shall be provided for each attached or detached additional residential unit, in addition to the minimum parking required for the dwelling located on the same lot.
 7. The minimum width required for a parking space associated with an attached or detached additional residential unit is 2.6 metres.
-8. Regulations for detached additional residential units a) Building height (maximum) i) 6.1m for a detached additional residential unit located above a private garage. ii) 4.3m for any other detached additional residential unit. (maximum) above a private garage. ii) 4.3m for any other detached additional residential unit. iii) Despite i) and ii), the building height of the detached additional residential unit shall not exceed the building height of the main dwelling located on the same lot. b) Minimum Yards: ii) 1.2m to any side or rear lot line, for buildings less than 4.3m in height. ii) 1.5m to any side or rear lot line, for buildings greater tha 4.3m in height. despite i) and ii) above, a 2-storey detached additional residential unit shall provide a minimum 3.0m yard where a second storey window is adjacent to a lot in a residential zone. c) Lot coverage (maximum) d) Building separation (minimum) A minimum distance of 4m shall be provided between the detached additional residential unit and the main dwelling (minimum) e) Side yard setback The minimum interior and exterior side yard setback for any deck above 1.2 metres in height shall be the established side yard as determined by the distance between the exterior side wall of the dwelling and the side lot line.
+8. Regulations for detached additional residential units a) Building height (maximum) b) 6.1m for a detached additional residential unit located above a private garage. ii) 4.3m for any other detached additional residential unit. iii) Despite i) and ii), the building height of the detached additional residential unit shall not exceed the building height of the main dwelling located on the same lot. b) Minimum i) 1.2m to any side or rear lot line, for buildings less than 4.3m in height. ii) 1.5m to any side or rear lot line, for buildings greater than 4.3m in height. despite i) and ii) above, a 2-storey detached additional residential unit shall provide a minimum 3.0m yard where a second storey a) Building height i) 6.1m for a detached additional residential unit located iii) Despite i) and ii), the building height of the detached additional residential unit shall not exceed the building window is adjacent to a lot in a residential zone. c) Lot coverage 45% for all buildings on a lot containing a detached additional residential unit d) Building A minimum distance of 4m shall be provided between the separation detached additional residential unit and the main dwelling (minimum) located on the same lote) Side yard The minimum interior and exterior side yard setback for any deck setback above 1.2 metres in height shall be the established side yard as determined by the distance between the exterior side wall of the dwelling and the side lot line.